StackVista/stackstate-docs/setup/installation/cli-install.md

 The Base API is used for most operations.
 The Admin API is used for some operations that affect the global configuration of StackState, such as the configuration of StackGraph's retention.
 To use the Admin API, you need the `access-admin-api` [permission](/configure/security/rbac/rbac_permissions.md).

 You can find your API token in the StackState UI on the page **Main menu** &gt; **CLI**.

-### Receiver API - API key

-StackState receives topology, telemetry and trace data via the Receiver API.
-If you want to push information to StackState using the CLI, you will need to provide a Receiver API key.
-This is the same API key that is used by the StackState Agent, which is configured by your administrator.

 ## Use the StackState CLI